 Cabela’s, World’s Foremost Outfitter, has been around a long time.
 It was born in 1961 when Dick Cabela started selling hand-tied fishing flies by mail order out of his kitchen.

 The company grew rapidly, and today Cabela’s is a publically traded company on the New York Stock Exchange and operates about 87 distinctive outdoor retail stores in the U.S. and Canada.
 This is in addition to the company’s international reach into over 125 countries with its catalogs and website.

-Fast forward, today the company owns about 100 outdoors-themed retail stores in addition to its Tracker Marine Centers, the Big Cedar Lodge, a 4600 acre wilderness resort, and the White River Marine Group, the largest manufacturer by volume of recreational and fishing boats in the world.
+Fast forward, today the company owns about 100 outdoors-themed retail stores in addition to its Tracker Marine Centers, the Big Cedar Lodge, a 4600-acre wilderness resort, and the White River Marine Group, the largest manufacturer by volume of recreational fishing boats in the world.
 Tracker and Mako are two of Bass Pro’s most popular boat brands.

 Tough Times for the World’s Foremost Outfitter